serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportRegistry.Category/Category.md

 ## Remarks

-Creates an instance of the class
+Initializes a new instance of the class.

 ## See Also